rancher/docs/content/rancher/v2.x/en/installation/_index.md

 The `restrictedAdmin` Helm chart option was added.
 When this option is set to true, the initial Rancher user has restricted access to the local Kubernetes cluster to prevent privilege escalation.
 For more information, see the section about the [restricted-admin role.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/#restricted-admin)

-### Overview of Installation Options
+# Overview of Installation Options

 Rancher can be installed on these main architectures:

+### High-availability Kubernetes Install

-- **High-availability Kubernetes Install:** We recommend using Helm, a Kubernetes package manager, to install Rancher on multiple nodes on a dedicated Kubernetes cluster.
+We recommend using Helm, a Kubernetes package manager, to install Rancher on multiple nodes on a dedicated Kubernetes cluster.
 For RKE clusters, three nodes are required to achieve a high-availability cluster.
 For K3s clusters, only two nodes are required.

+### Single-node Kubernetes Install

-- **Single-node Kubernetes Install:** Another option is to install Rancher with Helm on a Kubernetes cluster, but to only use a single node in the cluster.
+Another option is to install Rancher with Helm on a Kubernetes cluster, but to only use a single node in the cluster.
 In this case, the Rancher server doesn't have high availability, which is important for running Rancher in production.

 However, this option is useful if you want to save resources by using a single node in the short term, while preserving a high-availability migration path.
 In the future, you can add nodes to the cluster to get a high-availability Rancher server.

+### Docker Install

-- **Docker Install:** For test and demonstration purposes, Rancher can be installed with Docker on a single node.
-This installation works out-of-the-box, but there is no migration path from a Docker installation to a high-availability installation.
+For test and demonstration purposes, Rancher can be installed with Docker on a single node.

+For Rancher v2.0-v2.4, there is no migration path from a Docker installation to a high-availability installation.
 Therefore, you may want to use a Kubernetes installation from the start.

+For Rancher v2.5+, the Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
+For details, refer to the documentation on [migrating Rancher to a new cluster.]({{<baseurl>}}/rancher/v2.x/en/backups/v2.5/migrating-rancher/)

+### Other Options

 There are also separate instructions for installing Rancher in an air gap environment or behind an HTTP proxy: